opencadc/storage-ui/README.md

 To specify the Service ID (often called Resource ID) of your services.
 The User Storage Interface relies on two services:

- - VOSpace
+ - A VOSpace web service implementation (e.g. `vault` or `cavern`)
  - Group Management Service (Access Control)

+ See the 'Configuration' section for how to set up access to a VOSpace implementation.

-To specify the Service ID for each service, add the appropriate System property for those, too e.g.:
+To specify the Service ID for Group Management, add the appropriate System property, e.g.:

-`... -Dorg.opencadc.vospace.service_id=ivo://<your domain>/<vospace service name> -Dorg.opencadc.gms.service_id=ivo://<your domain>/<gms service name> ...`
+`... -Dorg.opencadc.gms.service_id=ivo://<your domain>/<gms service name> ...`

 Or deploy the `war` file in `build/libs` into a Java container such as Tomcat.